.260 Remington and 6.5 Creedmoor are two common cartridges used for rifles.

-Both these bullets have the same 6.5 mm diameter in the round, which typically accommodate with the .308 Winchester rifles.
-The firearm community believes in the quality of both of these bullets.
+Both these bullets have the same 6.5 mm diameter and are perfectly housed in short-action rifles.
+Firearm owners believe in the quality of both bullets.

 To answer this question, we need to look into both cartridges carefully, so let check out our analysis of these two fantastic bullets below.

 The Differences Between .260 Remington and 6.5 Creedmoor

 The diameter of .260 Remington and 6.5 Creedmoor is slightly different - 6.7 mm and 6.5 mm, respectively.

 These cartridges have long and thin shapes, but the .260 Remington is longer than 6.5 Creedmoor (about 0.025 in).
 That’s why it can hold about 2% more powder than the 6.5 Creedmoor.